Gunnera

 How will we achieve that?

-ORC will take a lead role in supporting the goals of community groups and agencies in site-led areas in relation to gunnera.
-This may be through advice, education, funding, service delivery or requiring landowners to undertake control when needed.
+ORC will take a lead role in supporting the goals of community groups and agencies in site-led areas in relation to Gunnera.
+This may be through advice, education, funding, service delivery or requiring other landowners undertake control when needed.

-• Remove flower spikes and dispose at landfill
+• Remove flower spikes and seedlings and dispose at landfill (year-round).

-• Pull out individual plants and seedlings.
-Ensure removal of all rhizome (an underground fleshy stem) fragments and seed/flower heads and dispose at landfill
+• Pull or dig out individual plants: ensure removal of all rhizomes (an underground fleshy stem) and seed/flower heads and dispose at landfill (year-round).

-• Foliage spray when the plant is actively growing using 100ml glyphosate + 2ml penetrant/10L
+• Foliage spray when the plant is actively growing using glyphosate and penetrant (spring).

 Caution: When using any herbicide or pesticide PLEASE READ THE LABEL THOROUGHLY to ensure that all instructions and safety requirements are followed.